m-rafiul-islam/capstone/adding_images.md

 <img src="https://github.com/m-rafiul-islam/capstone/blob/main/images/samusasingara.jpeg" alt="Samusa image" width="50%" height="Auto">

-## Take a screenshoot and paste directy
+## Drag and drop an image or screenshot directly into the editor
-You can take a screenshoot and paste into a markdown file directly.
-It will automatically generate necesary code.
+You can take a screenshot and paste it directly into a Markdown file while editing on GitHub.
+GitHub will automatically upload the image and generate the necessary HTML code for you.
+Similar works for drag and drop option.
 ```markdown
 <img width="362" alt="image" src="https://github.com/user-attachments/assets/ff296e98-3afb-489d-b205-4610120a84ae" />
 ```